decretist/Dissertation/Chapter1/chapter1.markdown

 [3] "My listing of more than 600 manuscripts containing the *Decretum* will appear in Kenneth Pennington and Wilfried Hartmann, eds., *History of Medieval Canon Law*, 11."
-(Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000), 122n2) This list has never made it into print to my knowledge.
+Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000), 122n2.
+This list has never made it into print to my knowledge.
 For a reasonably complete and current list, see the entry for [Gratian](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a242)